 - a.
 Major duties. - (1) MOSC 35Z5O.
 The Intelligence Master Sergeant leads, manages, and trains company and battalion level intelligence activities; they will be able to operate as part of an Army modular component at the service, joint, inter-agency, inter-governmental, and multinational levels on intelligence operations.
 Provides oversight and experience inclusive of all aspects of the Intelligence Warfighting Functions.
 Manages intelligence readiness, the intelligence cycle and empowers the intelligence enterprise through organizational expertise and operational guidance in the areas of All Source, CI, SIGINT, HUMINT, GEOINT, intelligence systems maintenance and intelligence support to the Cyber Domain at all echelons.
 Synchronizes intelligence efforts with operational requirements to achieve unit of effort to meet the commander's intent.
 Reviews, evaluates, prepares, and executes intelligence asset deployment, employment, and redeployment.
 Compares intelligence TOE and TDA authorizations and recommends revisions per the Commander's mission.
-Supervises oversees the implementation of the Intelligence Architecture, to include the conduct of Military Intelligence systems maintenance and test operations.
+Supervises and oversees the implementation of the Intelligence Architecture, to include the conduct of Military Intelligence systems maintenance and test operations.
 Success in this MOS requires demonstrated expertise in a variety of progressive assignments including leadership, key billet and staff positions at the strategic, operational, and tactical levels. - (2) MOSC 35Z6O.
-The Intelligence Sergeant Major enables mission command by serving as the principle enlisted advisor at the service, joint, inter-agency, inter-governmental, and multinational levels on intelligence operations in support of unified land operations.
+The Intelligence Sergeant Major enables mission command by serving as the principle enlisted advisor at the service, joint, inter-agency, inter-governmental, and multinational levels on intelligence operations in support of multidomain operations.
 Provides oversight and experience inclusive of all aspects of the Intelligence Warfighting Function.
 Manages intelligence readiness, the intelligence cycle and empowers the intelligence enterprise through operational guidance and technical expertise in the areas of All Source, CI, SIGINT, HUMINT, GEOINT, intelligence systems maintenance and intelligence support to cyber at all echelons.
 Synchronizes intelligence efforts with operational requirements to achieve unity of effort and meet the commander's intent.
 Reviews, evaluates, prepares, and executes intelligence asset deployment, employment and redeployment.
 Compares intelligence MTOE and TDA authorizations and recommends revisions.
 Supervises and oversees the implementation of Intelligence Architecture, to include the conduct of Military Intelligence systems maintenance and test operations.
 Success in this MOS requires demonstrated expertise in a variety of progressive assignments including leadership, key billet and staff positions at the strategic, operational, and tactical levels. - b.
 Physical demands rating and qualifications for initial award of MOS.
-Intelligence Senior Sergeants must possess the following qualifications: - (1) Physical demands rating of moderate (Gold). - (2) A physical profile of 222221. - (3) Normal color vision. - (4) Minimum score in aptitude area--N/A. - (5) A high school graduate or equivalent. - (6) Never been a member of the Peace Corps except as specified in AR 614-200 (para 3-2.d.). - (7) Not have information in official military personnel file, Provost Marshal, intelligence, or medical records that would prevent the granting of TOP SECRET security eligibility under AR 380-67 (Para 3-20.a). - (8) No record of conviction by court-martial. - (9) No record of conviction by a civil court for any offense other than minor traffic violations. - (10) Must be a U.S. citizen.
+Intelligence Senior Sergeants must possess the following qualifications: - (1) Physical demands rating of moderate (Gold). - (2) A physical profile of 222221. - (3) Normal color vision. - (4) Minimum score in aptitude area--N/A. - (5) U.S. citizen. - (6) The Soldier must meet Top Secret Sensitive Compartmented Information (TS//SCI) access eligibility requirements to be hold this MOS, a Counterintelligence Scope Polygraph (CSP) examination and periodic updates may be required depending on assignment. - (7) 35Zs that do not meet CI Polygraph, FNA or MAD requirements regarding specific 35Z positions that require system or facility access related to the aforementioned items.
+Are still eligible to hold MOS 35Z, however they may not be able to acquire the proper clearance or access needed at certain locations. - (8) Maintain career management and development criteria contained in AR 614-200 (para 6-3).